Patcast/webAppForTypewind/README.md

-# webAppForTypewind
+# Welcome to the Typewind Web App!

-This is a full stack web App that was developed as a demo for Typewind with 4 classmates.
-Typewind is a non profit in Leuven that helps children with movility and cognitive difficulties to type.
+This is a fun and engaging full-stack web app developed by a team of students from Leuven in collaboration with Typewind, a non-profit organization that helps children with mobility and cognitive difficulties to learn typing.

+# What is Typewind Web App?

-The web-app has exercises that the kids can complete, as well everytime they complete an exercise they earn coins that can later be exchange for custom avatars.
-Furthemore, the professors form typewind can add new exercises.
+Typewind Web App is a platform designed to help children with disabilities to practice their typing skills.
+It provides them with a variety of exercises, and as they complete each exercise, they earn coins that can be exchanged for custom avatars.

-At the moment the web-app is hosted by the University in the following link: https://a22ux02.studev.groept.be/#
+# How to use it?

+The web-app is easy to use.
+Teachers and students can access it through the University's link: https://a22ux02.studev.groept.be/registration/welcome.

-* To explore the teacher make your own profile and for the kids use the following email: bob.carter@gmail.com
+    To explore the teacher mode, simply create your own profile.
+    For students, use the following email: bob.carter@gmail.com

+# Features

+* Customizable avatars for kids
+* Fun and engaging typing exercises
+* Teachers can add new exercises
+* Built on a robust and reliable software architecture

+# Technology Stack

+* Backend: PHP using the Code Igniter framework
+* Database: MySQL
+* Frontend: JavaScript, HTML, and CSS